aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/selecting-a-factory-account/_index.md

 In order to select a factory account we need to consider how you are going to be using the framework.

-A common use case is where teams use the framework to build and provision security controls into
+A common use case is where teams use the framework to build and provision security controls into accounts that are operating their customer facing applications.